pjtunstall/mad/README.md

   - Bring client structure more into line with how things are done on the server: player objects rather than those position and direction arrays (which are a leftover from my initial tinkering wit hthe single-player client-only game to make it multi-player, before I moved the logic to the server).
   - Investigate whether it would be worth implementing the "state pattern" for powerups, especially the movement logic.
 - HOSTING
-  - Sanitize names and messages, as noted in SECURITY.
   - Allow multiple game instance at once.
   - Host, maybe on Glitch, which I gather has a limited free option to host a Node server.